markwoodhall/clj-ravendb/README.md

 ```

-Returns a map with key to indicate the HTTP status
+Returns a map with a key to indicate the HTTP status:

 ```
 #!clojure